Fig Trees for Sale

 How to Plant a Fig Tree

 To plant a fig tree you will need to dig a hole twice the size of the pot or root ball.
 Once you have done this, get a well-draining soil and put some at the base of the hole.
-Next, put your plant inside the hole and cover it with the remaining well-draining soil.
-Water the plant thoroughly to help establish a strong root system.
+Next, put your fig tree inside the hole and cover it with the remaining well-draining soil.
+Water the fig tree thoroughly to help establish a strong root system.
 You can mulch the tree surrounding the root ball to help retain moisture.

 Where to Plant a Fig Tree